uwdata/termite-data-server/README.md

 ./setup.sh
 ```

 To launch the web server, execute the following command.
-A dialogue will appear.
+A dialogue box will appear.
 Click on "start server" to proceed.

 ```
 ./start_server.sh